Medicare Supplement vs Medicare Advantage

 Supplement High Deductible Plan F

-For those who cannot afford a Medicare Supplement along with Medicare Part B, there is another option, a High Deductible Plan F. Compared with a normal Plan F it is very inexpensive and it comes with a yearly deductible.
+For those who cannot afford a Medicare Supplement along with Medicare Part B, there is another option: High Deductible Plan F. Compared with a normal Plan F, it is very inexpensive and it comes with a yearly deductible.
 Moreover, the plan is the same as Plan F when it comes to the basic benefits that are offered.
 It is a good plan for those who pay a lot of out-of-pocket costs or have many doctor visits.

 With this plan, you mitigate the risk of a large financial burden and replace that with a smaller yearly deductible that will make things more affordable.